-We all know that Satan 1) tempted Adam and Eve, and 2) created the prologue.
-Thus, it should be avoided at all costs.
+We’ve all heard that prologues are the devil’s playthings and should be avoided at all costs.
 But Sepetys’ prologue works beautifully, not only because of how she does it, but why.
 If you’re thinking of utilizing a prologue in your novel, consider the why and the how of this successful example.

 First off, a prologue can be defined as a separate introductory section to a literary work.
 It normally happens well before the start of the actual story and contains information that has bearing on the current story.

 It includes the story’s main character.
 Many unsuccessful prologues are ones that reveal an ancient curse or prophecy or war that has direct impact on the current story.
 The prologue goes so far back in time that the characters in that opening are totally different from the ones that make up the rest of the story.
 Readers become attached to the characters in the prologue, turn the page to start chapter one, and are all, “Wait.
 What happened to King Roland Nicholas Augustine Xavier William XXIII and his nefarious wizard?
 Who are all these new people?”

 Sepetys’ opening works because it spotlights the main character of her story, just ten years prior.
 Readers connect with Jo, so when the next chapter picks up many years later, they’re still invested in her and continue reading to see what happens to her.